Will it be safe to put Neosporin on dogs? This is a question that is commonly held by dog owners across the globe.

 Likewise, infections in the ears are the outcome of various factors, other than bacteria and if you apply this ointment in such instance, the only outcome is that the situation will turn graver.

-In this regard, it will be especially relevant to state that you should apply this ointment on dogs, only after you are sure that the infection has been caused by bacteria and not by Virus and fungus.
+In this regard, it will be especially relevant to state that you should apply this ointment on dogs, only after you are sure that the infection has been caused by bacteria and not by viruses and fungus.
 This will ensure that the remedy works safely on the dog, producing the coveted relief from the troubles.

 As recommended by the vets, the best alternative to Neosporin for dogs will be to clean the affected area of the skin with mild saline water and subsequently, covering the place with petroleum jelly.

 In some instances, vets don’t recommend the application of Neosporin for dogs.
 In those instances, it will be better to opt for this alternative remedy that comes effective and safe to the health of the dog.
 Using this alternative, you can escape those troublesome instances of the dog licked Neosporin and resulting in complex and intricate outcomes.